1. Most artists have a favorite medium, what is yours? If you work in multiple media, which one is the most enjoyable for you?

 2. Do you have any secret shortcuts?
 I mean, do you use odd tools, techniques, or anything else that isn’t strictly status-quo for your medium?
 How did you figure out that it worked?

-3. You’ve sold work before?
-What was the first thing someone bought from you, that you made?
+3. What was the first thing someone bought from you, that you made?
 How did it feel to sell that piece?
 Are there pieces you keep hidden away, or keep for yourself, and why?

 4. Working with people is sometimes the hardest part of art.
-How do you deal with (commission requests/demanding tattoo clients/bad art ideas/people asking if you have a real job)?
+How do you deal with people?

 5. What jobs did you have before you started arting?
 You don’t have to list them all- but were any particularly awful, or interesting?
 Did those jobs influence the way you approach your art now?

-6. How long have you been working in (the favorite medium you named)?
-Do you think there are any new ideas in that field that are worth pursuing? for example, 3d printing for sculpture/assemblage, rotary machines for tattooing, digital work for painting, etc
+6. How long have you been working in acrylic?
+Do you think there are any new ideas in that field that are worth pursuing?

 7. How do you feel about using projectors, tracing, and photographs as reference for your work?
 Do you use these?
 Do you think it’s cheating if you use your own sketches or photographs to start out with?
 And, what do you think of camera obscuras, camera lucidas, and other optical aids like grids, for perspective and proportion?

 9. Do you make prints or reproduce your work?
-Do you like galleries?
-Do you hang your art in bars or coffee shops?
 How do you feel about public exposure to your work?
 Does it make you nervous to be in a spotlight, or do you enjoy it?

 10. If you earn your living with art, how many hours a week do you work?
 Counting research, sketching, cleaning up, framing, promotion, etc. Do you think you get paid a decent wage for this?
 Do you think it matters, as long as you’re enjoying the work?

-11. When you began with (favorite medium), what was the hardest thing to learn?
+11. When you began with art, what was the hardest thing to learn?